craigmox/cetonproxy/README.md

 It stores everything in a JSON file at `C:\Users\<username>\AppData\Roaming\cetonproxy\config.js`

 If you want it to save somewhere else, you can run it with a command line parameter: `cetonproxy.exe -config "c:\your\config\folder"`

+## How can I have the app run automatically on startup?

+### Option 1
+Add it to the Startup folder in Windows.
+Press `Windows+R` buttons to open up the run prompt.
+Enter `shell:startup` to open the startup folder.
+Right-click on `cetonproxy.exe` in your cetonproxy folder and drag it to the startup folder.
+Choose `Create shortcuts here` to create a shortcut to the app.

+### Option 2
+Run it as a service through the built in Task Scheduler in Windows.
+Just create a New Task with the following parameters:

+**General** - Select "Run whether user is logged on or not".
+It may be a good idea to create a separate user account for cetonproxy to run as, but you can use your existing account of choice.
+**Triggers** - "At Startup"
+**Action** - "Start a program"
+Start a Program - Browse to cetonproxy directory and select the .exe

+When you restart your computer you should see cetonproxy in task manager running in the background.
+Only caveat is if you need to make any modifications you'll have to kill that task and open it manually in order to get to the gui.

+**Thank you cornesto for suggesting this!**

 ## Can it be used with multiple Ceton devices?